benjaminweb/jim/README.rst

 Quick Start
 ===========

-To get all currently running national trains:
+To get all currently running trains:

 .. code-block:: python